sjhuang93/k8s-networkpolicy/README.md

 # k8s-networkpolicy
 This chart is for manage networkpolicy easily.

-Automatically generate networkpolicy fulfill your policy.
+Automatically generate networkpolicy fulfill your policy.

 ## How to use